wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    - Use this to learn about basic CLI commands, starting/stopping the Agent, API calls, GUI menus using a single server within a Docker image

-<a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes)</a>
+<a href="#TheHardWay">C. In a single 5-node datacenter (with Kubernetes) to survive loss of a single node</a>

    - Use this to learn about configuration of 5 Consul nodes in 3 Availability Zones within a single region, app Gateways, Sidecar monitoring

-<a href="#Enmeshed">D. In a single 6-node datacenter</a>
+<a href="#Enmeshed">## D. In a single 6-node datacenter to survive loss of an Availability Zone</a>

-   - Use this to learn about manual backup and recovery using Snapshots and Enterprise Snapshot Agents
+   - Use this to learn about manual backup and recovery using Snapshots and Enterprise Snapshot Agents, Telemetry and Capacity

 <a href="#MultiDatacenters">E. For HA on multiple datacenters federated over WAN</a>

-   - Use this to learn about configuring for High Availability across multiple regions (which is a major differentiator of Hashicorp Consul)
+   - Use this to learn about configuring for High Availability across multiple regions (which is a major differentiator of Hashicorp Consul), Chaos Engineering

 <a href="#Integrations">F. Integrations to legacy VMs, mainframes, etc.</a>

-   - Use this to learn about configuring for integrating Hashicorp Consul to work across the entire Enteprise landscape of technologies (another major differentiator of Hashicorp Consul)
+   - Use this to learn about configuring for integrating Hashicorp Consul to work with a Payment processor, integrate with load balancers that isn't Consul-aware, and across the entire Enteprise landscape of technologies (another major differentiator of Hashicorp Consul)

 <a href="#HVN">G. Hashicorp Virtual Network (HVN) Consul peering to customer VPCs</a>